 Drexel is excited to offer its first study abroad opportunity in Cuba!
 This two week Intermediate Production course is designed to give students the opportunity to study and shoot within a foreign culture, to allow them to experience a world whose socio-economic background is quite distinct from their own, and to provide the challenge of capturing some aspect of it within a documentary film.
 It will be run in partnership with EICTV (Escuela International de Cine y Television), the pre-eminent film school for all of Latin America.
 Students will experience Cuba's rich and vibrant cultural history, learn about its history of cinema and produce a documentary film in downtown Old Havana.
 Besides further developing their production skills, this course also provides students with an opportunity for cultural immersion and intellectual growth.
 Watch a student's video about this program!

-Students will be registered for FMVD T280 Cuban Documentary Workshop, 3 credits as part of their winter term course load.
+Students will be registered for FMVD T280 Cuban Documentary Workshop, 3 credits as part of their spring term course load.
 Students must leave room for the 3 credits in their spring credit load when registering for spring term, or will be billed for credits exceeding the 20 credit maximum.

 Faculty Leader: Gerard Hooper, Film and Video Professor, firstname.lastname@example.org

 *Students must arrange for early winter term exams in order to participate.